-As a foreign private issuer, we intend to follow "home country" practice even though we may be considered a "controlled company" under NASDAQ corporate governance rules since DoubleU Games will continue to be our majority shareholder after the offering and will have voting control over key decisions affecting our Company and our shareholders.
+As a foreign private issuer, we intend to follow "home country" practice even though we may be considered a "controlled company" under NASDAQ corporate governance rules since DoubleU Games is our majority shareholder and has voting control over key decisions affecting our Company and our shareholders.

-After the consummation of the offering, DoubleU Games will hold approximately ·% of our shares.
-See "Certain relationships and related party transactions-Joint Investment Agreement."
+As of April 30, 2021, DoubleU Games holds approximately 67.7% of our shares.
 We have not entered into any voting agreement with DoubleU Games with respect to its voting of our shares in the future.
-Consequently, DoubleU Games, as our major shareholder, will be able to exercise voting control over most decisions upon which shareholders are entitled to vote.
+Consequently, DoubleU Games, as our major shareholder, is able to exercise voting control over most decisions upon which shareholders are entitled to vote.

-As a result, we will be a "controlled company" within the meaning of the NASDAQ corporate governance rules.
+As a result, we are a "controlled company" within the meaning of the NASDAQ corporate governance rules.
 Under the NASDAQ rules, a company of which more than 50% of the voting power is held by an individual, group, or another company, is a "controlled company" and may elect not to comply with certain NASDAQ corporate governance standards, including the requirements that:

-- · a majority of its board of directors consist of independent directors; - its director nominations be made, or recommended to the full board of directors, by its independent directors or by a nominations committee that is comprised entirely of independent directors and that it adopt a written charter or board resolution addressing the nominations process; and - it has a compensation committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities.
+- a majority of its board of directors consist of independent directors; - its director nominations be made, or recommended to the full board of directors, by its independent directors or by a nominations committee that is comprised entirely of independent directors and that it adopt a written charter or board resolution addressing the nominations process; and - it has a compensation committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities.